Emrandotcom/CMSC140-Introduction-to-Programming/README.md

 # Introduction-to-Programming

-Montgomery College CMSC140 Spring 2021
+Montgomery College CMSC140 33087 Spring 2021

-I'm able to:
+Language: C++

+After completing this course, I've learned how to:

  1. Demonstrate the ability to design, write, test, and debug computer programs using procedural techniques